pyrocms/pyrocms-docs/content/modules/pages.md

 		<td>The "Require an exact uri match" field is a clever little tool that allows you to pass parameters in the url.
 By default PyroCMS looks for a page with the slug of "acme-widgets" that is the child of "products" when you visit products/acme-widgets.
 By un-checking this box in the Products page you are telling PyroCMS that it is now okay if there isn't a page named Acme Widgets.
 It will now load Products and 'acme-widgets' will just be a parameter.
 This makes it easy to pass parameters to embedded tags.
 An example using the Streams add-on to display the 'acme-widgets' stream on the Products page.</td>
 	</tr>
 </table>

-## Page Layouts

-Page layouts allows you to control the layout of the page without modifying the theme files.
-You can also select theme layout files when creating Page Layouts.
-You can embed tags into the page layout instead of placing them in every page.

-See the {{ link title="structure docs" uri="concepts/organization" }} for more information on how page layouts can be used.